-In order to use Jupyter Notebook on your iPad or iPhone in both Juno and Safari, one needs to correctly configure SSL certificates.
+In order to use Jupyter Notebook over HTTPS on your iPad or iPhone in both Juno and Safari, one needs to correctly configure SSL certificates.
 Since issuing a proper certificate from a trusted authority could be challenging in some cases, a self-signed certificate should suffice, provided it was signed by a CA that is trusted by your iOS device.

 The openssl library is required to generate your own certificate.
 Run the following command in your local environment to see if you already have openssl installed.